BIN number explained

 What is a BIN number?

 A Bank Identification Number (BIN) is the first six to eight digits of the Primary Account Number (PAN), the long number on a credit, debit, or prepaid card.
-A BIN essentially tells the merchant which bank or other financial institution issued the card.
+A BIN tells merchants which bank or other financial institution issued the card.

-Merchants can use BINs to match any given transaction to the corresponding issuer.
-They can also be used to identify lost or stolen cards to prevent them from being used for identity theft.
+Merchants can use BINs to match any given transaction to the corresponding issuer and identify lost or stolen cards to prevent identity theft and reduce the risk of fraud.

 How bank identification numbers work